 - Inconvenient from Asia.

 Reputation: Pizzafari is overshadowed by the superior Flame Tree Barbecue, but it isn’t a bad choice in its own right.
 And let’s be realistic, once your kids find out there’s pizza at the Animal Kingdom you’re going to be coming here anyway.
-I don’t usually advocate lying to children, but if you want to eat at Flame Tree you might have to tell them Pizzafari means “Broccoli Palace” in African or something.
-Anyway, Pizzafari is a decent stop if you’re in the mood for pizza, salad and sandwiches rather than barbecue.
+I don’t usually advocate lying to children, but if you want to eat at Flame Tree you might have to tell them Pizzafari means “Broccoli Palace” in Swahili or something.
+Anyway, Pizzafari is a decent stop if you’re in the mood for pizza, salad, and breadsticks.
 It may even be a better stop than Flame Tree if you want to get out of the heat or aren’t in the mood to fight off the birds and ducks.
-The comfort level in the summer heat really can’t be overstated.
+The air-conditioned comfort level in the summer heat really can’t be overstated.

 Pepperoni Pizza with Side Caesar:

 I’ve always enjoyed Disney pizza, knowing that it’s basically Digorno/Pizza Hut/Costco quality stuff.
 It’s not going to win any awards, certainly, but it’s hot, well covered in cheese, and has a decent number of pepperonis on it.
 It’s nothing special and the side Caesar salad is a little on the sad side, but it’s a decent meal if you’re in the mood for pizza and I don’t have any qualms about recommending it.
-You’ll find the same recipe at Pizza Planet in Hollywood Studios, Cataline Eddie’s also in Hollywood Studios, and the Pizza Cart in Liberty Square over at Magic Kingdom.
+You’ll find the same recipe at Pizza Planet in Hollywood Studios, Catalina Eddie’s also in Hollywood Studios, and most resort quick services.
 Order the pizzas without the salad to save $2 and you may be able to request a bag of chips in place of the salad.